Denali National Park and Preserve: Geology

-Some of the youngest rocks in the park include the Kahiltna terrane, which is a flysch sequence (a sedimentary rock sequence deposited in a marine environment during the early stages of mountain building) formed about 100 million years ago, during late Cretaceous time.
+Some of the youngest rocks in the park include the Kahiltna terrane, a flysch sequence (a sedimentary rock sequence deposited in a marine environment during the early stages of mountain building) formed about 100 million years ago during late Cretaceous time.
 Another rock sequence is the McKinley Intrusive Sequence, which includes Denali.
 The Cantwell Volcanics include basalt and rhyolite flows, as well as ash deposits.
 An example can be seen at Polychrome Pass in the park.

 Mesozoic fossils include fossil trackways from therizinosaurids and hadrosaurids in the Cantwell Formation indicate the area was once an immigration point for dinosaurs traveling between Asia and North America during the Late Cretaceous period.
 Studies of fossil plants from the same formation indicate the area was wet, with marshes and ponds throughout the region.

-Denali National Park and Preserve are located in an area of intense tectonic activity: the Pacific Plate is subducting under the North American Plate, creating the Denali Fault system, which is a right-lateral strike-slip fault over 720 miles long.
-This is a part of the larger fault system which includes the famous San Andreas Fault of California.
-Over 600 earthquakes occur in the park each year, helping seismologists to understand this fault system.
-Most of these earthquakes are too small to be felt, although two large earthquakes did occur in 2002.
-On October 23, 2002, a magnitude 6.7 earthquake occurred in the park, and on November 3, 2002, a magnitude 7.9 earthquake occurred.
-These earthquakes did not cause a significant loss of life or property, since the area is very sparsely populated, but they did trigger thousands of landslides.
+Denali National Park and Preserve lies in an area of intense tectonic activity.
+The large-scale Denali Fault system runs the length of the park parallel to the Alaska Range and extends more than 2100 km.
+It is a right-lateral strike-slip fault system made up of the Denali Fault itself, locally split into the Hines Creek and McKinley strands, together with numerous subsidiary faults.
+More than 600 earthquakes are measured in the park area each year, over 70% of them of magnitude 1.5 to 2.5.
+On November 3, 2002, a magnitude 7.9 earthquake centered 48 km east of the park caused severe local shaking.
+The rupture broke the ground surface for 209 mi along the Susitna Glacier, Denali, and Totschunda faults, and it may have been triggered by a magnitude 6.7 shock, the Nenana Mountain earthquake, on the same fault ten days earlier.
+Because the region is sparsely populated, the earthquake caused no deaths and little structural damage, but it set off thousands of landslides.